6 Outer Banks Outdoor Things To Do With Kids

 North Banks: Pine Island Sanctuary

-This hidden Audubon sanctuary is worth seeking out (turn off the main road in to the Pine Island Racquet Club and follow small signs for the nature trail).
+This hidden Audubon sanctuary is worth seeking out for an early morning walk with kids. (turn off the main road in to the Pine Island Racquet Club and follow small signs for the nature trail).
 Southern live oak trees give the trail a haunted forest feel, as do the several huge spider webs we had to avoid walking into–with impressively large spiders.
 We saw more butterflies than we could count, many landing on the path right in front of us.
-And made eye contact with a doe and a buck that were walking on a side trail.
+While older kids will appreciate this walk a lot, you can easily do it with toddlers, too.
+You don’t have to go far and there is a lot for them to see, touch and discover.

 Note: Like all the forested parts of the island this one was pretty muggy.
 The best time to explore is the morning or late afternoon when the humidity is not at its peak.
 Bring hats and insect repellent.
 We had large bugs diving at our heads through most of our walk.